deewakar-k/to-do/readme.md

 **Features to Add:**

 -   [ ] ✏️ User can edit/update their existing to-do
--   [ ] 🗑️ Button to clear the to-do list for the user
+-   [ ] 🗑️ Button to clear the all the to-do list for the user
 -   [ ] ⏰ Display the creation time of each to-do (optional)

 **Enhancements:**

 -   **User Authentication:** Implement user login functionality to keep to-dos private and secure.
--   **Notifications:** Add notifications to remind users about their to-dos.
 -   **Sorting/Filtering:** Allow users to sort or filter to-dos by date, completion status, or priority.
 -   **Tagging System:** Introduce tags for better organization of to-dos.
--   **Mobile Responsiveness:** Ensure the app is fully responsive on mobile devices for users on the go.